 An important part of any planning effort is formulating objectives to pursue through the implementation of plan recommendations.
 The plan objectives for VISION 2050 are specific goals, or ends, that guided the preparation and evaluation of the alternatives, and would be the desired outcome of the VISION 2050 recommendations presented in Volume III of this report.
 The objectives are organized into four important themes for VISION 2050, and no priority is implied by the order of the plan objectives.
 Associated with each objective are criteria used to evaluate the alternatives.
 The associated criteria measure the extent to which each alternative meets each objective.
-The objectives and criteria were developed by staff with guidance from the Commission's Advisory Committees on Regional Land Use Planning and Regional Transportation System Planning, and its Environmental Justice Task Force.
-The objectives and evaluation criteria are listed below, and descriptions of the criteria are presented in Table 3.16.
+The objectives and criteria were developed by staff based on the Guiding Statements that form the initial vision for the Region (see Chapter 1 of this volume), with guidance from the Commission's Advisory Committees on Regional Land Use Planning and Regional Transportation Planning, and its Environmental Justice Task Force.
+The objectives and evaluation criteria are listed below, and descriptions of the criteria are presented in Table 3.15.